 The contents of this excursion may be of interest.
 Note that there is a serious flaw in this approach: It will only generate one sheet of labels, no matter how many records you select.
 I've only left this material in so that you can play with some of the elements.
 That play may help you with other things later.. or may not..
 I don't know!
 I wrote what is in the excursion before I learned of the flaw, and before I learned the right way to get a complete set of labels!
 Feel free to skip the excursion if you wish.

 Select more than a few rows of your data... it can even be all of them.
 (I'm afraid you can't use ctrl-A.) Select by clicking in the cell just to the left of the "ID" field cell.
 You select more than one the same way you do in many lists, i.e. use ctrl-click or shift-click to select more, after you've selected the first.

 Once you have selected a number of rows, click on the "Data To Fields" button in the "Table data" toolbar which should be present just above the data.
 The icon was once a green rectangle between four black lines, two above, two below.
 At 10/20, on my Libre Office machine, I'm not sure the icon was showing properly... but the tool tip DID say "Data to fields", and did WORK!
 (It was one of the icons that look like a sheet of typing paper, upper right corner turned down, "(-)" in the middle of the "sheet")

 NOW your sheet of labels should look as you would have expected them to look!
 "File | Print" would turn the screen into ink-on-paper.

-Remember: You do not need to press F4 for printing labels.... even if you want to be selective.
+Remember: You do not need to press ctrl-shift-F4 for printing labels.... even if you want to be selective.

 Once your tables and labels document are properly set up, printing a set of labels is quite easy.
 Just select File | Print from the labels' window's menu.

-You will be asked "Your document contains address database fields.
+You should be asked "Your document contains address database fields.
 Do you want to print a form letter?", and you should answer "Yes".
 Slightly odd, perhaps, but that's the right answer anyway!